gtedavid/matrix-multiply-exec-time/README.md

    - sufficient  memory usage, around 4Gb or more, tested with 2GB
    - a processor running on 2.30 GHz basis up to 4.50 GHz
    - any hardware, as long as there is space available.

+   1. Docker - info variable
+   - as long as you have one of the above specs available, and a correct internet connection, all is good.

 Please avoid entering big numbers for this program; 150 was the max tested with.
 Your computer may be impacted if you voluntarily input a higher number.